-- 2.15.6.1 Annually, beginning with HEDIS 2009, the CONTRACTOR shall complete all HEDIS measures designated by NCQA as relevant to Medicaid.
+- 2.15.6.1 Annually, the CONTRACTOR shall complete all HEDIS measures designated by NCQA as relevant to Medicaid.
 The only exclusion from the complete Medicaid HEDIS data set shall be dental measures.
-The HEDIS measure results shall be reported separately for each Grand Region in which the CONTRACTOR operates.
 The CONTRACTOR shall contract with an NCQA certified HEDIS auditor to validate the processes of the CONTRACTOR in accordance with NCQA requirements.
-Audited HEDIS results shall be submitted to TENNCARE, NCQA and TENNCARE's EQRO annually by June 15 of each calendar year beginning in 2009. - 2.15.6.2 Annually, beginning in 2009, the CONTRACTOR shall conduct a CAHPS survey.
+Audited HEDIS results shall be submitted to TENNCARE, NCQA and TENNCARE's EQRO annually by June 15 of each calendar year. - 2.15.6.2 Annually, the CONTRACTOR shall conduct a CAHPS survey.
 The CONTRACTOR shall enter into an agreement with a vendor that is certified by NCQA to perform CAHPS surveys.
 The CONTRACTOR's vendor shall perform the CAHPS adult survey, CAHPS child survey and the CAHPS children with chronic conditions survey.
 Survey results shall be reported to TENNCARE separately for each required CAHPS survey listed above.
-The survey results shall be reported separately for each Grand Region in which the CONTRACTOR operates.
-Survey results shall be submitted to TENNCARE, NCQA and TENNCARE's EQRO annually by June 15 of each calendar year beginning in 2009.
+Survey results shall be submitted to TENNCARE, NCQA and TENNCARE's EQRO annually by June 15 of each calendar year.

-2.15.7 Critical Incident Reporting and Management
+2.15.7 Critical Incident Reporting and Management for Members in CHOICES Groups 2 or 3